 On one hand, there has been a positive increase in the amount of Americans who have an insurance plan and are covered for their mental health concerns.
 However, there are still many individuals who are not insured and state that they cannot see a health provider due to the cost.
 In Orland Park, 5.6% of residents under the age of 65 are uninsured, and 15.38% of adults living with a disability in the state of Illinois report they could not see a doctor due to costs.

 On the other hand, accessibility to mental health providers in the country has become a growing issue.
 There simply aren’t enough therapists to meet the growing needs of mental health care in the country, and the situation is expected to get worse if change doesn’t occur.
 In Illinois, there is a rate of one mental health provider per every 530 residents.
 Illinois is in a state of mental health care crisis as access to treatment has become a growing issue.
 Budget cuts between the years 2009 and 2012 resulted in the closing of several facilities in the state.
 The result was an increase in emergency room visits and incarcerations of those with mental illnesses.

 Despite the troubles individuals might have accessing mental health care in their area, there are resources that those in Orland Park, Illinois should be aware of.

 First off, there are several hotlines for those in a crisis who need immediate help:

 - National Suicide Prevention Lifeline: Those who need confidential support when dealing with suicidal thoughts should call 1-800-273-8255

-- Crisis Textline: Anyone who would rather not talk to someone on the phone or is in a situation where they cannot make a call can benefit from the crisis textline.
-They simply need to text CONNECT to 741741 to receive support over text message.
+- Crisis Textline: Anyone who would rather not talk to someone on the phone or is in a situation where they cannot make a call can benefit from the crisis text line.
+They simply need to text CONNECT to 741741 to receive support over text messages.